reft-ai/reft.cpp/README.md

   |[MeloTTS-English/...](https://huggingface.co/myshell-ai/MeloTTS-English)| :coffee: | :coffee: | :coffee: | :coffee: | :coffee: |

-# Install and Run LLM
+# Download and Run LLM/LM

 > To run a LLM/LM on your on-premises or cloud GPUs, all you need is a Reft .exe and weights without PyTorch/Python or related.